The Night (Morphine album)

-The Night is the fifth and final studio album by the alternative rock band Morphine, released in 2000 via DreamWorks.
+The Night is the fifth studio album by the alternative rock band Morphine, released in 2000 via DreamWorks.
 The album expands the band's sound beyond their usual arrangements of previous albums (bass, saxophone and drums), introducing acoustic guitars, organs, strings and female backing vocals.

-The album peaked at No. 137 on the Billboard 200.
+It peaked at No. 137 on the Billboard 200.

 Production

 Jerome Deupree, the band's original drummer, who had previously quit due to health problems, rejoined and played alongside Billy Conway, according to credits listed in the CD booklet.
 The Night was thus Morphine's first album recorded as a quartet rather than a trio.

 The band recorded the album over two years in the Cambridge, Massachusetts, home studio of singer-bassist Mark Sandman.
-Several guest musicians appeared, most of whom were associated with the improvising ensemble Club d'Elf with whom Sandman collaborated occasionally in the late 1990s.

-Recording sessions for the album were completed shortly before Sandman's sudden July 1999 death.
+The recording sessions were completed shortly before Sandman's sudden July 1999 death.
 Sandman and saxophonist Dana Colley oversaw the final mixing process.

 Critical reception

 The Pitch wrote that "it’s not a romantic exaggeration to say that this album is the trio’s most sensuous, satisfying recording, finally delivering on the diverting-but-two-dimensional original notion of what Sandman termed 'low rock' ...
 The Night is the first time in ages a posthumous release has made noise from beyond the grave that doesn’t sound like a cash register."
 Trouser Press wrote that "the tone may be dour due to the singer’s sudden death, but the music is the most fully realized and finely textured Morphine ever mustered."
 Exclaim! called the album "a slow, grinding burlesque that hovers tentatively between testifying to above and wallowing down below."